-Because SLAPS did not receive wastes on a regular basis after the end of Mallinckrodt St. Louis main site operations in 1958, the "postoperations" period for SLAPS may be considered to have started at that point, i.e., in 1959.
-The end of this period is set at the end of 1962 because in that year control of the site was passed to a private entity by the granting of a license to the entity by AEC.
+Because SLAPS did not receive wastes on a regular basis after the end of Mallinckrodt St. Louis main site operations in 1958, the "postoperations" period for SLAPS may be considered to have started at that point, i.e., in 1959, although it appears that some contaminated materials from Mallinckrodt D&D were brought to SLAPS after 1958.
+The end of this period is set on December 31, 1966, although it is likely that there were few if any Mallinckrodt workers associated with the site after 1962, when a private entity was granted an AEC license for site caretaking and operations.

 There was no decontamination of the site per se during the period 1959-1962.
 However, some material was removed and some new material was added, as follows.
-In April 1959, a railroad siding and loading facilities were installed, apparently in preparation for moving out the residues and other material (AEC 1959); the tailings from the magnesium fluoride slag processing were then sent to the Fernald site (AEC 1959).
-This appears to have been the only removal of residues from the site during this period (the rest were removed after the transfer of control to the private entity.)
+In April 1959, railroad siding and loading facilities were installed, apparently in preparation for moving out the residues and other material (AEC 1959); the tailings from the magnesium fluoride slag processing were then sent to the Fernald site (AEC 1959).
+This appears to have been the only removal of residues from the site during this period (the rest were removed after the transfer of control to the private entity).
 Additionally, some of the scrap and rubble from the demolition and decontamination of the main St. Louis site facilities was buried at the west end of the site (AEC 1972; ORNL 1979) in about 1959-1960; this was the same area where contaminated metal and debris had been buried previously (presumably in 1948-1950, following the decontamination of Plants 1 and 2), and where in 1952 a large area was filled in deeply with earth (AEC 1964).